Alex0424/kubernetes/README.md

 Maintained by Alexander Lindholm

-# 🚀 How to Use MkDocs
+# 🚀 Test Locally and Deploy

 A quick guide to building and deploying documentation with [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).